 - “You’re so stupid, you don’t know anything”

 - “You’re crazy”

-When gaslighters are out of ideas, they tend to resort to personal attacks or blame.
+When gaslighters are out of ideas, they tend to resort to personal attacks or blame as a common tactic.

 “You aren’t acting normal”